willkerr1300/genre-classifier/README.md

 # genre-classifier
-Web app to classify song by musical genre using a convolutional neural network
+CNN model to classify song by musical genre